oemof/oemof-solph/README.rst

 The linkage of specific modules of the various packages is called an application (app) and depicts for example a concrete energy system model.

-There are examples available <https://github.com/oemof/oemof/tree/master/examples/>`_.
+There are examples of applications available <https://github.com/oemof/oemof/tree/master/examples/>`_.
+Make sure to download all files of an folder to get the wanted example run.

 License